twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 **November 25, 2022**

 - Resumed assigning statuses to notes that indicate the Tweet is “not misleading.”
-Only such notes written after October 3, 2022 will be eligible to receive statuses, as on that date we [updated the rating form](https://twitter.com/CommunityNotes/status/1576981914296102912) to better capture the helpfulness of notes indicating the Tweet is not misleading.
+Only such notes written after October 3, 2022 will be eligible to receive statuses, as on that date we [updated the rating form](https://x.com/CommunityNotes/status/1576981914296102912) to better capture the helpfulness of notes indicating the Tweet is not misleading.

 **November 10, 2022**

 - Launched scoring logic adjusting standards for "Helpful" notes based on tags assigned in reviews labeling the note as "Not Helpful."

 **October 3, 2022**
 - Updated the rating form to better capture the strengths of notes which add context without indicating the Tweet is misleading.
-We have resumed assigning status to notes marking Tweets as "not misleading" in select circumstances as we evaluate ranking quality and utility to users.
+We have resumed assigning status to notes marking posts as "not misleading" in select circumstances as we evaluate ranking quality and utility to users.

 **July 13, 2022**

 - To prevent manipulation of helpfulness scores through deletion of notes, notes that are deleted will continue to be assigned note statuses based on the ratings they received.
 These statuses are factored into author helpfulness scores.
 - Valid Ratings Definition Update: instead of just the first 5 ratings on a note, all ratings will be valid if they are within the first 48 hours after note creation and were created before the note first received its status of Helpful or Not Helpful (or if its status flipped between Helpful and Not Helpful, then all ratings will be valid up until that flip occurred).
 - To make the above two changes possible, we are releasing a new dataset, note status history, which contains timestamps for when each note received statuses, and the timestamp and hashed participant ID of the author of a note.
-This data file is being populated now and will be available on the Community Notes [Data Download](https://twitter.com/i/communitynotes/download-data) page beginning Monday July 18, 2022.
+This data file is being populated now and will be available on the Community Notes [Data Download](https://x.com/i/communitynotes/download-data) page beginning Monday July 18, 2022.

 **Mar 09, 2022**

 - Temporarily paused assigning statuses to notes that indicate the Tweet is “not misleading”.
-We observed that notes marking a Tweet as "not misleading" were often rated as “Unhelpful - Tweet doesn’t need a note”, so we paused assigning status to notes marking Tweets as "not misleading" pending improvements to the rating form.
+We observed that notes marking a post as "not misleading" were often rated as “Unhelpful - Tweet doesn’t need a note”, so we paused assigning status to notes marking posts as "not misleading" pending improvements to the rating form.
 - Adjusted thresholds for notes statuses

 **Feb 28, 2022**